Paul's Story

 Research Focus: Computational mathematics, fluid dynamics, and interactive computing systems

-Published NASA Technical Notes:
+Published NASA Technical Notes and Memoranda:

 IBM Career